RobertPastor/calculator/README.md

 ## Examples of Lexer and Parser Annotations

 Annotations appear in the ace "gutter".
+The annotation text pops up when the user move the mouse over the annotation in the gutter.

 ![parser-error](https://github.com/RobertPastor/calculator/blob/master/hello/static/images/parser-error.png)